cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 -Added loops to image search to reduce chance of accidentally skipping power
 -As a result you may see the mouse click multiple times
 June 30/21
-Added new powers to selection (counterfeit production / feral senses / lie in wait)
+-Added new powers to selection (counterfeit production / feral senses / lie in wait)
-Changed background picture to reflect current labs
+-Changed background picture to reflect current labs
-Fixed a typo
+-Fixed a typo
 July 10/21
-Added 1600x900 (not fully tested)
+-Added 1600x900 (not fully tested)
-Reverted delay resolution to steps of 50ms which seems to provide better accuracy
+-Reverted delay resolution to steps of 50ms which seems to provide better accuracy
-Base delay was upped to 300ms
+-Base delay was upped to 300ms

 Function: Reroll passives until you find the one you're searchings for Lab of Legends (a Legends of Runeterra game mode)